lesliefg/module-one/README.md

 ## Installation

-- No downloads necessary, follow link to open webpage and interact with live page [link]
+- No downloads necessary, follow link to open webpage and interact with live page [https://lesliefg.github.io/module-one/]
 - Or follow this link to repo to view code and comments [https://github.com/lesliefg/module-one]

 ## Usage

-Live webpage link provided [link]
-Github repo link [https://github.com/lesliefg/module-one]
+Live webpage link provided [https://lesliefg.github.io/module-one/] Github repo link [https://github.com/lesliefg/module-one]

 - HTML and CSS code is updated to provide semantic elements in code for easier and quicker navigation and understanding.